Resources

 Read time: 3 minutes

 In an industry where keeping the right amount of stock on hand directly impacts sales and customer satisfaction, retailers cannot afford to leave inventory management to chance.
 According to retail research, U.S. retailers lose more than $82 billion in sales every year because products are out of stock.
 Modern supply chains span multiple locations and channels, making it essential to use an inventory optimization system that can balance stock availability against carrying costs and adapt to volatile demand.
-This article compares five leading solutions and explains why Flowlity should be your first choice for retail inventory optimization.
+For many teams, a modern retail inventory management system is no longer optional—it’s the foundation of inventory management software for retail store operations, from barcode scanning to real-time stock visibility.

 NetSuite is a cloud-based enterprise resource planning (ERP) suite that includes a robust inventory module.
 Its strengths for retailers include real-time visibility across locations, automated demand-based replenishment and seamless integration with order management and financials.
 NetSuite supports multi-location fulfilment and cycle counting, making it ideal for retailers with several warehouses or stores.
 However, as part of a complete ERP platform, NetSuite can be complex to implement and may require significant investment and training to realize its full potential.
+Retailers should also validate how NetSuite supports POS connectivity, barcode-based inventory counts, and store-level workflows—especially if real-time accuracy across sales channels is a priority.

-4. SAP Integrated Business Planning (IBP)
+4. SAP Integrated Business Planning (IBP) — Advanced Planning Suite for large retail organizations

 For larger retailers and brands that require an end-to-end supply chain planning suite, SAP IBP is a comprehensive yet complex solution.
 It offers cloud-based sales, inventory and demand planning, using predictive analytics and AI to produce forecasts and optimize safety stocks.
 SAP IBP also supports supply and response planning, scenario simulations and real-time collaboration with partners.
 While it delivers robust functionality, the depth of SAP’s suite often translates into lengthy implementations and high total cost of ownership that smaller retailers may find prohibitive.
+For mid-market teams evaluating inventory management software retail options, SAP IBP can feel like an enterprise planning suite first—and a retail execution tool second.

-Flowlity brings together AI-driven forecasting, dynamic inventory optimisation and collaborative planning in a single, intuitive platform.
 It uses probabilistic forecasting to model demand uncertainty and dynamically calculates optimal stock levels at SKU level.
 Flowlity’s easy-to-use interface facilitates collaboration between retailers, suppliers and customers, improving visibility across the supply chain.
 Unlike general ERP systems, Flowlity focuses specifically on inventory and supply planning; its algorithms adjust safety stock levels in real time based on demand patterns and supplier performance.

 Flowlity’s impact is demonstrated by customer results.
 Lemoine, a manufacturer of medical products, improved its service level by five points and optimized inventory after adopting Flowlity.
 Magotteaux, an industrial manufacturer, reduced stock value by 13 %, stock coverage by 22 % and stock-outs by 8%.
 Customers also note that Flowlity continually evolves with new forecasting models and enhances decision-making and coordination with suppliers.